 It’s important to realize that the removal and replacement of breast implants is often desired for cosmetic reasons rather than ruptures or other complications.
 Whether you're unhappy with the outcome of a previous breast augmentation or you’ve experienced an implant rupture, you have several options available to you.
 Dr. Hayley Brown has extensive experience performing breast augmentation revision procedures, and she can devise a treatment plan that will deliver the exceptional results you deserve.

 You can receive individualized treatment recommendations by speaking with Dr. Brown in person.
-Please call 702-260-7707 today to schedule a free consultation.
+Please call 702-260-7707 today to schedule a consultation.
 We serve patients in Las Vegas and Henderson, Nevada.